appserver-io/appserver/_docs/servlet-engine.md

 }
 ```

-Above is a very simple example of how you can start a session and add some data to it.
-Session handling is a
-complicated thing, and we tried to break it down to be as simple as one can imagine.
-By default you don not have
+The simple example above demonstrates how a session is started and how data is added to it.
+Since session handling is a complex topic, we will break it down into single steps for better understanding.
+By default, you do not have
-to configure anything, but you still have to option to configure everything in an XML configuration file that
+to configure anything, but you have the option to do it in an XML configuration file that
-has to be stored in you applications `WEB-INF` folder as `web.xml`.
+is stored in you applications `WEB-INF` folder as `web.xml`.

-> Other as a simple web server, we have the possibility to hold a number of sessions persistent in the application
+> In contrast to a simple web server, we have the possibility to hold a number of sessions persistent in the
-> servers memory.
-This ensures great performance on the one hand but came with great responsibility for the
+> application server's memory.
+This guarantees excellent performance but comes along with great responsibility
-> developer on the other.
-By writing an application that should be run in an application server, you have to
+> for the developer.
+By writing an application that should run on an application server, you have to
-> be aware of what you are doing and have a look at the memory footprint of your application.
+> have a look at the memory footprint of your application.

 ## Optional XML Configuration

-As described before, we thought, that it have to be very simple, to write a servlet.
-Therefore, we provide
-annotations that give you the power to configure the basics.
-For sure, for many things we deliver a good
-default configuration, but you need the power to overwrite that.
+As described before, writing a servlet is easy.
+Therefore, we provide annotations that enable you to configure the basics.
+For sure, we deliver good default configurations for many application areas.
+However, you still need the power to overwrite it.

 You can overwrite the default configuration values in a simple XML file called `web.xml` that you've to
 store in your applications `WEB-INF` folder.
 In that file you can configure Servlets, overwrite values you've